spacetelescope/jdaviz/docs/imviz/plugins.rst

 .. note::

-    This plugin is deprecated in favor of rotation via :ref:`imviz-link-control` and will be removed in a future release.
+    This plugin is deprecated in favor of rotation via :ref:`imviz-orientation` and will be removed in a future release.

 The canvas rotation plugin allows rotating and horizontally flipping the image to any arbitrary